Poggecci/INSO-GH-API-QUERY/README.md

      pair is the list of logins that should be counted as managers.
    - `lecture_topic_tasks_quota` this field specifies how many lecture topic tasks each member of the team is expected to complete.
 2. Run the script from the command line:

 ```
 poetry run python exportMetricsForLectureTopicTasks.py <json_config_file_path>
 ```

-#### Example:
+#### Example

 ```
 poetry run python exportMetricsForLectureTopicTasks.py course_config.json
 ```

 The script will generate CSV files containing team metrics for each specified team.
 The CSV files will be named `Lecture Topic Tasks-<team>-<organization>.csv`.